awsdocs/amazon-athena-user-guide/doc_source/json-serde.md

 The Hive JSON SerDe is commonly used to process JSON data like events\.
 These events are represented as blocks of JSON\-encoded text separated by a new line\.
 The Hive JSON SerDe does not allow duplicate keys in `map` or `struct` key names\.

+**Note**
+The SerDe expects each JSON document to be on a single line of text with no line termination characters separating the fields in the record\.
+If the JSON text is in pretty print format, you may receive an error message like HIVE\_CURSOR\_ERROR: Row is not a valid JSON Object or HIVE\_CURSOR\_ERROR: JsonParseException: Unexpected end\-of\-input: expected close marker for OBJECT when you attempt to query the table after you create it\.
+For more information, see [JSON Data Files](https://github.com/rcongiu/Hive-JSON-Serde#json-data-files) in the OpenX SerDe documentation on GitHub\.

 The following example DDL statement uses the Hive JSON SerDe to create a table based on sample online advertising data\.
 In the `LOCATION` clause, replace the *myregion* in `s3://myregion.elasticmapreduce/samples/hive-ads/tables/impressions` with the region identifier where you run Athena \(for example, `s3://us-west-2.elasticmapreduce/samples/hive-ads/tables/impressions`\)\.

 ```